-The Contract Manager is the primary person handling the daily administration of the performance-related aspects of the contract and documenting actions related to the contract.
+The Contract Manager is the primary person handling the daily administration of the performancerelated aspects of the contract and documenting actions related to the contract.
 With few exceptions, the Contract Manager should be the only person having direct contact with the contractor or their representative.
 However, managing a contract requires assistance from others to address issues that may arise during contract performance.
 For example, the Contract Manager may identify the need to make a change to the contract.
 To accomplish this, the Contract Manager will require the assistance of State Purchasing Bureau to formally execute a change to the contract.

-7.1.1.
-Vendor Relations
+7.1.1 Supplier Partnership

-A good State-vendor relationship is a partnership that should result in a win-win situation over the long run.
-A vendor who is treated with courtesy, honesty, and fairness is more likely to deliver a quality product at the best price, will provide good service, and will be responsive to emergency situations and special requests when they arise.
+A good State-supplier partnership should result in a win-win situation over the long run.
+A supplier who is treated with courtesy, honesty, and fairness is more likely to deliver a quality product at the best price, will provide good service, and will be responsive to emergency situations and special requests when they arise.

-The following are some basic guidelines to utilize in interactions with vendors to ensure successful vendor relations:
+The following are some basic guidelines to utilize in interactions with suppliers to ensure successful supplier relations: